-front is shown in Figure 7, where we can see that the I-front expands as an hour-glass shape above and below the disk.
-This same morphology describes the growing neutral region as well (Fig. 8), which we will discuss later in this section.
+The I-front initially appears around the main sink ~ 1000 yr after the sink first forms, once it has grown to $\simeq 15 M{\odot}$ (see panel d of Fig. 1).
+The morphology of the growing Ifront is shown in Figure 7, where we can see that the I-front expands as an hour-glass shape above and below the disk.
+This same morphology describes the growing neutral region as well (Fig. 8), which we will discuss in the next section (3.4).
 As the I-front expands and widens to encompass a larger angular region, it dissipates the more diffuse disk gas above and below the mid-plane, leading to a decline in the disk scale height.
 Figure 9 compares the I-front evolution with that predicted by the analytical Shu champagne flow solution (Shu et al. 2002, see also Alvarez et al. 2006).
 Different analytical solutions can be found for the evolution of gas under the propagation of an I-front into a powerlaw density profile, which in our case is approximately $\rho \propto r^{-2}$.
 The ratio of the un-ionized gas temperature to that of the H II region must also be specified for the analytical solution, and in our case we choose a ratio of 20,000 K to 1000 K, or 0.05.
-The propagation of the I-front can then be described, assuming D-type conditions and that the I-front closely follows the preceeding shock, by a velocity of while the size of the I-front is where c_s is the ionized gas soundspeed and x_s is the position of the shock in similarity coordinates, which for our case is $x_s = 2.54$ (see panel b of Figure 9).
+The propagation of the I-front can then be described, assuming D-type conditions and that the I-front closely follows the preceding shock, by a velocity of while the size of the I-front is where c_s is the ionized gas soundspeed and x_s is the position of the shock in similarity coordinates, which for our case is $x_s = 2.54$ (see panel b of Figure 9).

-$$v_s = x_s c_s, \tag{15}$$
+$$v_s = x_s c_s,\tag{20}$$

-$$r_s = x_s c_s t, (16)$$
+$$r_s = x_s c_s t,\tag{21}$$